 Join our team of reviewers

-Academic peer review is essential for producing trusted high-quality resources.
-The Programming Historian, holds peer review in the highest regard, and we take an open and collaborative approach in which reviewers get full and public credit for their work.
+The Programming Historian holds peer review in the highest regard, and we take an open and collaborative approach in which reviewers get full and public credit for their work.
 For more on our review philosophy and procedures, please see the Guidelines for Reviewers.

 We hope you’ll consider joining our team of reviewers.
-The time commitment is flexible, and you’ll be contributing to helping us maintain high academic standards for this community resource.
-Please email Jeri Wieringa to introduce yourself and let us know about the specific skills, tools, topics, and technologies that you’d like to be involved with so that we can send you the most appropriate lessons to review.
+The time commitment is flexible, you’ll learn a lot, and contribute to a widely-used and highly-valued resource.
+Please email Jeri Wieringa to introduce yourself and let us know any specific skills, tools, topics, and technologies that you’d like to focus on.

 Our editorial board members help facilitate peer review and work with authors closely to make improvements to their lessons.
 Our guidelines for editors is meant to ensure that everyone, from authors to reviewers to members of the wider community, receive a fair and consistent experience during peer review.

 From time to time we may advertise that we are seeking more editors.

 If you are fluent in both English and Spanish, you are invited to get in touch with us about translating one of our published Programming Historian lessons into Spanish.
 This will help us to build a Spanish-language digital humanities community, and to build your language, method, and technological skills.

 We are seeking rigorous and readable translations that take into account the Spanish-language research context and the resources available in our community.
 If you are interested in collaborating, consult our instructions for authors and translators.